-The board of directors are responsible for:
+The board of directors is responsible for:

-- the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code; and for - such internal control as the board of directors determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+- the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code; and for - such internal control as the board of directors determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-As part of the preparation of the financial statements, the board of directors are responsible for assessing the Company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, the board of directors should prepare the financial statements using the going-concern basis of accounting unless the board of directors either intend to liquidate the Company or to cease operations or have no realistic alternative but to do so.
+In preparing the financial statements, the board of directors is responsible for assessing the Company's ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, the board of directors should prepare the financial statements using the going-concern basis of accounting unless the board of directors either intends to liquidate the Company or to cease operations or has no realistic alternative but to do so.
 The board of directors should disclose in the financial statements any event and circumstances that may cast significant doubt on the Company's ability to continue as a going concern.